West Virginia Mountaineers football: Pro Football Hall of Fame inductees

-Two Mountaineers hold the distinguished title of Pro Football Hall of Fame inductees.
+Three Mountaineers hold the distinguished title of Pro Football Hall of Fame inductees.

 Joe Stydahar, an offensive tackle, was inducted in 1967.
-Despite Stydahar's impressive collegiate career, Chicago Bears owner/coach George Halas took a chance in selecting the little-known tackle with the Bears' first ever draft selection in the 1936 NFL Draft.
+Despite Stydahar's impressive collegiate career, Chicago Bears owner/coach George Halas took a chance in selecting the little-known tackle with the Bears' first ever draft selection in the 1936 NFL draft.
 Halas's gamble paid off as "Jumbo Joe" produced an illustrious playing career with the Bears, earning four NFL All-Star selections, six All-Pro selections, three NFL championships, and an induction into the NFL's All-Decade Team for the 1930s.
 Stydahar also served as head coach of the Los Angeles Rams and the Chicago Cardinals, winning the 1951 NFL Championship with the Rams.
 During his Hall of Fame enshrinement speech, Stydahar thanked his family and friends from his "dear state, West Virginia."